 The e-AiiSH has been completely protected from unauthorized access and allows access only through user-name and password.
 All the faculty and student accounts were created manually using the Admin rights with the provision for resetting username and password.
 The first name of the users in small letters is given as user name and Aiish@123 as password.
 All other Moodle authentication tools such as e-mail based self-registration, LDAP authentication, Shibolith authentication etc. were disabled.

-Installation and Integration of BigBlueButton
+Stage 9: Installation and Integration of BigBlueButton